-A Non-Resident Indian Trading Account, often called NRI Trading Account, is a specialized investment account designed to allow NRIs to purchase and sell securities on the NSE and the BSE.
+A Non-Resident Indian trading account, often called NRI trading account, is a specialised investment account designed to allow NRIs to purchase and sell securities on the NSE and the BSE.
 This account is necessary because NRIs are subject to different regulations and tax laws than resident Indian investors.

 Given below are the different types of NRI trading accounts in India: